orbitalchicken/Roadmap/README.md

 	mintmenu: panel applet transparency
 	mintsources: consider changing the way opt-in works for romeo and backport
 	cinnamon: add major version deps on various components (libmuffin in particular)
+	cinnamon: consider using "XDG_MENU_PREFIX=cinnamon- alacarte" instead of cme - coordinate with upstream to get cme improvements into alacarte
+	cinnamon-bluetooth: bring compatibility to GNOME 3.10